raspberrypi/documentation/installation/installing-images/windows.md

 ## balenaEtcher

 - Download the Windows installer from [balena.io](https://www.balena.io/etcher/)
-- Run balenaEtcher and select the unzipped Raspbian image file
+- Run balenaEtcher and select the unzipped Raspberry Pi OS image file
 - Select the SD card drive
-- Finally, click **Burn** to write the Raspbian image to the SD card
+- Finally, click **Burn** to write the Raspberry Pi OS image to the SD card
 - You'll see a progress bar.
 Once complete, the utility will automatically unmount the SD card so it's safe to remove it from your computer.

 ## Win32DiskImager